|Update:||New Balance Fresh Foam 1080 v10|

 The 1080v5 has an 8mm drop, and an asymmetric heel counter to promote a slight amount of support at the heel, along with New Balance's T-beam shank for rigidity through the midfoot.

-- New Balance deals minimal changes in the 5th edition of the 1080.
+- The 1080 v5 is a New Balance running shoe that deals minimal changes in its 5th edition.
 Most noticeable in this version are the changes in the upper.
 From TPU overlays, New Balance introduces fused on versions or the FantomFit overlays.
 Besides giving the upper a more forgiving feel, the removal of the plastic overlays gives the new model a more sophisticated and sleek look.

 - Midfoot fit is also improved on this model by adding an inner panel and two midfoot lace loops.
 A simple tug of the laces brings the panel together for a more secured midfoot hold.